soderstromkr/geo-address/README.md

 # geo-address
-A python library to dissagregate authors addresses from Web of Science (WoS) data.
+Dissagregates authors addresses from Web of Science (WoS) data.
+Geocode and mapping examples.
 Companion code to article:
 The spatial distribution of big science: A methodology for disaggregating and geocoding address fields (Working title)